Learn how to make a simple tulle skirt with an elastic waistband with this easy sewing tutorial for beginners.

 Step 2 – cut the lining

-For the length of the skirt lining, I added 1 inch to the length of the tulle pieces.
-That extra inch is for the hem.
-You don’t need to hem the tulle, but the taffeta frays and you need to do something about it.
+For the lining length, add 1 inch to the length of your tulle pieces (that’s for the hem).
+Remember, you don’t need to hem the tulle, but taffeta frays, so you’ll need to finish that edge!

 Waist radius – 11 1/4 inches